The Zend_Db_Select object represents a SQL SELECT

 You can create an instance of a Zend_Db_Select object

-using the select()
+using the select() method of a

 Zend_Db_Adapter_Abstract object.